trilitech/tezos-developer-docs/docs/unity/managing-tokens.md

 For this reason, Unity applications should use FA tokens whenever possible.

 The most popular and commonly-supported FA standard is [FA2](/architecture/tokens/FA2), so the examples on this page are for working with FA2 tokens.
-FA2 tokens can be fungible tokens or non-fungible tokens, which makes the standard flexible enough for most uses of tokens.
+FA2 tokens can be fungible tokens or non-fungible tokens, which makes the standard flexible enough for most use cases.

 ## FA2 token contracts